aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### WaitAfterWriteError

-Time to wait after an error writing request packets to the controller in milliseconds
+The WaitAfterWriteError property specifies the delay time (in milliseconds) that the adapter should wait before attempting another write operation after encountering a write error to the PLC controller.

 **Type**: Integer